Everything You Need to Pack for a Chill Beach Vacay

 Paul from TraveliIsLife.org has also done some great research and testing to provide good, cheaper alternatives to the GoPro, so check out his post here!
 I bought mine for $100 off a co-worker, it’s an older one, so doesn’t have all the bells & whistles but when it inevitably dies I’ll be referencing this list as well.

-Consider getting these filters for snorkeling or diving to offset the green and blue tint that underwater photography has, and make sure you get a set of different accessories (including a selfie stick!) so you can use your camera in tons of different ways.
+Consider getting these filters (these are GoPro, make sure you get ones that work for your brand) for snorkeling or diving to offset the green and blue tint that underwater photography has, and make sure you get a set of different accessories (including a selfie stick!) so you can use your camera in tons of different ways.

 I literally don’t go anywhere without it (like, even the dentist’s office…), but it’s especially perfect for the beach because 1) it’s not backlit so the sun isn’t your enemy, 2) it holds hundreds of books and weighs almost nothing (if you’re a romance or urban fantasy/romance fan, these are some of my faves), and 3) you won’t be dealing with soggy pages.